Mousuni Island is a new addition to the list of best weekend destinations near Kolkata but has become quite popular in the last few years.

 How to reach the Mousuni Islands?

-It took about 3 hours 30 mins from my hostel in Kolkata to reach a place before we had to cross a river to reach the Mousuni Islands.
+It took about 3 hours and 30 minutes from my hostel in Kolkata to reach a place before we had to cross a river to reach the Mousuni Islands.

 Kolkata to Mousuni Island Distance: